syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ### Filter with contains text

-To filter the matching items based on the containing specific text, set the `TextSearchMode` property value is `Contains`.
-The first item which fits the user input in the drop-down list, will be highlighted.
+Set the `TextSearchMode` property value to `Contains` to filter the matching items based on the containing specific text.
+The first item  in the drop-down list that matches the user input will be highlighted.

 {% tabs %}
 {% highlight xaml %}